 - 1 tsp Fresh rosemary or other herbs, finely chopped

 - 1 medium Lemon, cut into wedges for the tables

-- Soak the cedar plank for 2 hours by completely submerging plank in water, wine or cider.
+- Soak the cedar plank for 30 minutes and up to 2 hours by completely submerging plank in water, wine, or cider.
 You can use a combination of water and wine/cider.
 Pat dry before using.

 - Heat a charcoal or gas grill to about 350 F, or medium-high.
 While the grill is heating up make the compound butter by combining the softened butter with the garlic and herbs.
 Set aside.

 - Cut the salmon into four equal pieces.
-Remove lobsters from tails and cut into bite-size pieces.
-Drizzle with compound butter and a squeeze of lemon over the top.
-Serve with remaining lemon wedges.
+Dollop each piece with compound butter and a squeeze of lemon over the top.
+Serve with remaining lemon wedges and butter, if desired.